aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to EXCEL via Java or Online App" h2="On Premise Java API to export POTX to EXCEL without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert POTX files to EXCEL.
+This can be done in two simple steps.

+The first step is to export the POTX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, write, modify and convert PowerPoint presentations to other popular file formats.
+It supports a wide range of features such as creating, editing, and converting presentations, adding text, images, shapes, and other objects, and more.
+With this API, developers can easily export POTX files to HTML.

+The second step is to convert the HTML file to EXCEL using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, write, modify and convert spreadsheets to other popular file formats.
+It supports a wide range of features such as creating, editing, and converting spreadsheets, adding text, images, shapes, and other objects, and more.
+With this API, developers can easily convert HTML files to EXCEL.

-You can convert POTX file to EXCEL via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to EXCEL.
+In conclusion, Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert POTX files to EXCEL in two simple steps.
+First, developers can export the POTX file to HTML using Aspose.Slides for Java.
+Secondly, developers can convert the HTML file to EXCEL using Aspose.Cells for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}